buttplugio/buttplug-faq/hardware/bluetooth.md

 For **macOS** hardware newer than 2012, the on-board radio works well.
 For pre-2012 macOS hardware, the aforementioned dongle is recommended.

 For **Windows and Linux** desktops and laptops, we do not recommend using on-board radios.
 They usually have less broadcast range (**Note**: Radios that have an external antenna hooked up to them tend to work better, and may be exempt from this).
-We've also had many issues with the drivers that come with on-board bluetooth radios not working with our software.
+We've also had many issues with the drivers that come with on-board Bluetooth radios not working with our software.
 If you are using a system with an on-board radio and are having issues, we recommend buying the dongle listed above.

 ## Can I use a Bluetooth 5 dongle?